stassa/nests-and-insects/README.md

 Nests & Insects
 ===============

-This is the repository for the rulebooks and code for Nests & Insects, a Roguelike Tabletop Roleplaying Game (TTRPG).
+This is the repository for the rulebooks and code of Nests & Insects, a Roguelike Tabletop Roleplaying Game.

 Nests & Insects is still a work in progress, at the early stages of design and playtesting.